node-red/node-red-nodes/social/pushover/README.md

 Optionally uses `msg.topic` to set the title, `msg.device` to set the device and `msg.priority` to set the priority, if not already set in the properties.

+Optionally uses `msg.topic` to set the title, `msg.device` to set the device, `msg.priority` to set the priority, `msg.url` to add a web address and `msg.url_title` to add a url title - if not already set in the properties.

 The User-key and API-token are stored in a separate credentials file.

 Uses Pushover.
 See <a href="https://pushover.net" target="_new">Pushover.net</a> for more details.